A Guide to Estate Planning for Parents

 11. Do I need a Living Will even though I am married?

 Yes!
-Spouses, friends, or family cannot make a decision whether to remove or withdraw life-sustaining medical treatment from you without having a living will designating the spouse, the friend, or the family member as a patient advocate.
+Spouses, friends, or family cannot make a decision whether to remove or withdraw life-sustaining medical treatment from you without having a living will designating the spouse, friend, or family member as a patient advocate.
 If there is no living will in place, a court order authorizing the removal of life-sustaining medical treatment is required.
 A living will, sometimes called an advance directive, is a legal document that provides instructions regarding the medical care a person wishes to receive if he or she becomes incapacitated or seriously ill and cannot communicate their preferences themselves.
 The details of living wills often include considerations such as whether the person would like life-sustaining medical treatments or feeding and breathing tubes to be used.
 A patient advocate is named in a living will (advance directive) to represent the interests of the living will’s owner.
 Through a patient advocate, this agent communicates with doctors and other medical personnel regarding the person’s desires, as expressed in the living will.

 Now you know what is an estate, what is estate planning, and what makes up an estate; they are a few preliminary issues you must consider before you determine what type of estate plan would be best for your family’s needs.
 Some of the preliminary issues that should be considered are: